nihal111/nihal111.github.io/_posts/2026-04-09-mobile-hacking-without-leaving-the-cli.markdown

 *Personal field notes from a side project for practical vibe coding on the go.*

-## Context

-This is a hobby project by one developer.
-The goal was straightforward: keep shipping side projects from a phone without giving up terminal-native workflows.

 ## Why This Was Needed

 I tried OpenClaw early, then tried it again a few months later.
 In both rounds, I kept running into rough edges that made the IM-first flow feel worse than direct CLI for long, stateful work.